AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/smart-campaigns/using-smart-campaigns/override-person-restrictions-in-a-smart-campaign.md

    >
    >The default limit is the one set in Admin.

-1. Enter a new limit and then click **Save.**
+1. Enter a new limit and then click **[!UICONTROL Save]**.

    ![](assets/override-person-restrictions-in-a-smart-campaign-3.png)

-   The smart campaign will not run if the number of people who qualify exceed the set limit.
+   The Smart Campaign will not run if the number of people who qualify exceed the set limit.

    >[!CAUTION]
    >